Wang-Lin-boop/GeminiMol/README.md

 We have presented three approaches for molecular property modeling, namely AutoQSAR (broad applicability, slow speed), PropDecoder (fast speed), and FineTuning (optimal performance, moderate speed).

-In the majority of instances, the attainment of optimal performance can be accomplished through the utilization of the FineTuning script to invoke GeminiMol.
+Given that you have enough experience with hyperparameter tuning, the attainment of optimal performance can be accomplished through the utilization of the FineTuning script to invoke GeminiMol.
+Also, AutoQSAR is recommended if you lack experience with hyperparameter tuning.

 > 2.1 Fine-Tuning on downstream task